-Meatballs are pretty straightforward: You buy the meat, squish it up with your hands, ball it up, toss it in a pan, and you're good to go, right?
+Meatballs are pretty straightforward: people just buy the meat, squish it up with their hands, ball it up, toss it in a pan and they're good to go, right?
 Well, actually, wrong.

 Meatballs are simple, it's true, but there's a big difference between an OK meatball and an extraordinary one.
 There's a lot of room for error.
-Instead of resigning yourself to a lifetime of mediocre meatballs, here to the rescue is Donatella Arpaia, New York City's award-winning meatball expert, with five easy — but essential — tips for the making the juicy, golden meatballs of your dreams.
+Instead of putting up with a lifetime of mediocre meatballs, here to the rescue is Donatella Arpaia, New York City's award-winning meatball expert, with five easy — but essential — tips for the making the best juicy and golden meatballs.

 1. Choose high-quality meat — and mix it well.

-It's also important to really get in there with your hands.
-"People usually don't mix it enough," she says.
+"People usually don't mix it enough," she said.
 "You should be combining the ingredients with your hands for about five minutes, until everything is smooth."

 2. Use bread soaked in water — not breadcrumbs.

 This is her secret trick.
-Tear a loaf of Italian bread into chunks, soak them in water for about five minutes, squeeze the excess water out of them, and then combine them with the meat.
+Tear a loaf of Italian bread into chunks, soak them in water for about five minutes, squeeze out the excess water and then combine them with the meat.

-It might not be as healthy, but Arpaia really encourages frying over baking.
+It might not be as healthy, but Arpaia really encouraged frying over baking.

-"It gives them that golden crust," she says.
+"It gives them that golden crust," she said.
 "You don’t have to deep-fry them, just pan-fry in vegetable oil and don’t crowd the pan."

-"Put them in the sauce a half hour before you’re ready to serve," Arpaia suggests.
-If you put them in the sauce too early, they’ll fall apart and lose that crust you worked so hard to achieve.
+"Put them in the sauce a half hour before you’re ready to serve," Arpaia said.
+If they're put in the sauce too early, they’ll fall apart and lose that crust you worked so hard to achieve.

 This article was originally published on Sept.
 14, 2016.